roccoblues/form3-account-api/README.md

 2. There are some differences in the attributes between the documentation and the fake account implementation (see: https://github.com/form3tech-oss/interview-accountapi/issues/38).
 This API client currently only supports the non-deprecated working fields.

-3. Another (known) issue is that the delete endpoint currently always returns 204, also for non-existing accounts. (see: https://github.com/form3tech-oss/interview-accountapi/issues/30)
+3. Another (known) issue is that the delete endpoint currently always returns 204, even for non-existing accounts. (see: https://github.com/form3tech-oss/interview-accountapi/issues/30)

 ## Submitted by